microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 Use this to visualize a 6DoF controller in your application.
 Add this script to a GameObject as a child of the MainCamera, or use the MixedRealityCameraParentWithControllers prefab.
 Either specify a shader to use for the [glTF](https://www.khronos.org/gltf) model or add GameObject overrides to represent the controllers.

 - **leftControllerOverride** [Optional] A prefab to spawn to represent the left controller.
 This will automatically move and reorient when the controller is moved.
-- **rightControllerOverride** [Optional] A prefab to spawn to represent the left controller.
+- **rightControllerOverride** [Optional] A prefab to spawn to represent the right controller.
 This will automatically move and reorient when the controller is moved.
 - **touchpadTouchedOverride** [Optional] A prefab to spawn to represent the user's touch location on the touchpad.
 This will automatically move when the user moves their touch location.
 Default is a sphere.
 - **GLTFShader** [Optional, if using overrides] If using the controller's built-in [glTF](https://www.khronos.org/gltf) model, this will be the shader applied to the resulting GameObject.